magwrap/proverbs-app2/README.md

-# expo-template
+# proverbs app
-Template to copy and work with
+App to practice and play with english/polish proverbs
-contains:
-- react-native-paper
-- redux
-- typescript
-- firebase
-- react-navigation